sajadmh/google-sheets-to-calendar-mass-invitation-add-on/README.md

 # Auto-Invite-Program
 Dynamic mass-invitation program with multi-event assignments.
 Ideal for routine onboarding.
 Invitation button generates a sheet by bundling all assignments and their respective email addresses and goes through invitation process using calendar patch.
-Invitation process is optimized per event ID iterated.
+Invitation process is optimized, limiting API calls per event ID.

 **The Settings Sheet** handles any amount of labels/assignments.
 Below each label, Google Calendar invite URLs should be listed.